Redondela – Pontevedra

 Take the option route just before Pontevedra:

-We chosen the option route where the walk continue along the river.
-Brierley’s guide book promised that this option route would replace the noise and hazard of traffic and that you will instead enjoy a beautiful woodland and bird song.
+We chose the option route where the trail continues along the river.
+Brierley’s guidebook promised that this optional route would replace the noise and danger of traffic and that one would instead enjoy beautiful woodland and birdsong.

-That was indeed true!
-It was such a beautiful walk that we only took one photo and then enjoyed the peace and quietness for the rest of the walk.
+It was indeed true!
+It was such a beautiful hiking trail that we only took one photo because we enjoyed the tranquility so much.

 On our way to the scenic riverside walk